vacp2p/rfc-index/vac/1/coss.md

 * The *domain* is the conservancy for a set of specifications.
 * The *domain* is implemented as an Internet domain.
-* Each specification is a text document together with references and attached resources.
+* Each specification is a document together with references and attached resources.
 * A *sub-domain* is a initiative under a specific domain.

 Individuals can become members of the *domain* by completing the necessary legal clearance.